WearyTravler/WearyTravler/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on my Bachelor's Degree at SANs
+- 🔭 I’m currently working on my Associates at Rose State College, planning on attending WGU in the future.
 - 🌱 I’m currently learning on CodeCrafters with whatever they teach
-- 👯 I’m looking to collaborate on anything related to Cyber Security
+- 👯 I’m looking to collaborate on anything related to Cyber Security/Comp Sci/Data Science
-- 🤔 I’m looking for help with nothing
+- 🤔 I’m looking for help with a mentor?
+Ehhh.
 - 💬 Ask me about Cyber Security
-- 📫 How to reach me: X/Twitter/Discord
+- 📫 How to reach me: X/Discord/LinkedIn
-- ⚡ Fun fact: ur mom
+- ⚡ Fun fact: I think I found my flow, meaning I can focus now on what matters.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=WearyTravler&theme=blue-green&show_icons=true&hide_border=true&count_private=true)